j6mes/fever2-sample/readme.md

 # Sample FEVER2.0 builder docker image

 The FEVER2.0 shared task requires builders to submit Docker images (via dockerhub) as part of the competition to allow for adversarial evaluation.
-Images will host a web server (by importing the [`fever-api`](https://github.com/j6mes/fever-api) package).
+Images will host a web server (by installing the [`fever-api`](https://github.com/j6mes/fever-api) pip package).

 This repository contains an example submission based on an AllenNLP implementation of the system (see [`fever-allennlp`](https://github.com/j6mes/fever-allennlp)).
 We go into depth for the following key information: